 Do you live in subtropical SE Queensland?
-Are you sick of trying to figure out what to plant each season?
+Are you trying to figure out what to plant each season?

 My double-sided, laminated guide can help make your seasonal planting and gardening activities so much easier.
 I’ve put a barrow load of time, research and experience growing in this climate into creating this guide.

 The Subtropical Planting Guide is a great value tool.

 Who is this Guide for?
 It’s perfect if you:

 - are a beginner or intermediate food gardener;

 - struggle to understand what to plant and when;

 - want to know which pests and diseases to watch out for at different times of year;